 This policy will be shared with all our stakeholders, including clients, suppliers and staff.
 This will enable them to work with us in achieving our ambitions in this important area.

-We recognise that the environmental impacts from our operations and events mostly derive from emissions from fuel usage and waste from single-use items.
+single-use items.
 This policy will increase environmental awareness across our organisation and embed carbon reduction and zero-waste practices in our everyday business.

 Statement of Intent

-As a responsible business we want to create a future fit for everyone.
+Net-zero Goals: As a responsible business we want to create a future fit for everyone.
 We support a 1.5°C future and are aligning our climate mitigation targets to reach Net Zero Global emissions by 2050 at the latest across our company operations.
+We will mitigate our operational emissions by offsetting these with an accredited carbon offsetting partner.

-We are committed to becoming a Circular Economy business.
-This means we will reduce waste across all company owned operations with a view to diverting 90% away from landfill and incineration.
-We are also committed to running Circular Events” across all event deliveries.
+means we will reduce waste across all company owned operations with a view to diverting 90% away from landfill and incineration.
+We are also committed to running “Circular Events” across all event deliveries.
 This means we will divert 90% of waste from landfill and incineration.

-We commit to monitor, review and report on our progress on an annual basis to use this information to inform our approach to reducing emissions and waste across our operational and event activities.
+Monitoring and Reporting: We commit to monitor, review and report on our progress on an annual basis to use this information to inform our approach to reducing emissions and waste across our operational and event activities.

 Our commitments